|Quick Facts: Material Recording Clerks|

 |On-the-job Training||See How to Become One|

-Material recording clerks keep track of information in order to keep businesses and supply chains on schedule.
+Material recording clerks track product information in order to keep businesses and supply chains on schedule.
 They ensure proper scheduling, recordkeeping, and inventory control.

-Employment of material recording clerks is projected to show little or no change from 2012 to 2022.
-There should be favorable job opportunities for material recording clerks because of the need to replace workers who leave these occupations.
+Employment of material recording clerks is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+Job opportunities for material recording clerks should be very good because of the need to replace workers who leave these occupations.